JorjaFox/library/_source/_faq/index.md

 regenerate: true
 ---

-FAQ stands for "'frequently asked questions"', and refers to listed questions and answers, all supposed to be frequently asked in some context, and pertaining to a particular topic.
+FAQ stands for **frequently asked questions**, and refers to listed questions and answers, all supposed to be frequently asked in some context, and pertaining to a particular topic.

 ## Most Frequently Asked Questions